Delta 8 THC is a minor cannabinoid with similar effects as delta 9 THC — only milder, smoother, and with less anxious side-effects.

 The 2018 Farm Bill — which is the bill that moved hemp from schedule I to non-scheduled status, only mentions delta 9 THC, not delta 8 THC.
 So many interpret this law to mean that any delta 8 THC products made from hemp are legal in the United States.

-Since delta 8 THC is psychoactive, some believe the DEA may still crack down on products containing this compound even though it isn’t specifically mentioned as a banned substance.
+Since delta 8 THC is psychoactive, some believe the DEA (Drug Enforcement Administration) may still crack down on products containing this compound even though it isn’t specifically mentioned as a controlled substance.

 What all this means is that delta 8 THC is currently caught in a bit of a “legal grey area” It could be interpreted as being illegal — but it can also be interpreted as legal.